krwhynot/Mobile_LogoCraft/docs/UNUSED_CODE.md

    - Static method for updating widget themes
    - The entire class is unused, including this method

+## Standalone Scripts

+The following scripts are not directly imported by other files but serve specific purposes:

+1. **check_theme_keys.py**
+   - Utility script to check for missing theme color keys in UI components
+   - Runs as a standalone script, not imported by other files
+   - Useful for development and maintenance but not part of the core application

+2. **run.py**
+   - Main application launcher script
+   - Not imported by other files but executed directly
+   - Essential for running the application

+3. **run_app.ps1**
+   - PowerShell script to run the application from the correct directory
+   - Used as a convenience wrapper for run.py
+   - Not part of the Python codebase but important for Windows users

 ## Redundant Code

 1. **FormatSelector** class in `src/ui/widgets.py`